 Resources to help you and bats:

 The aforementioned crisis that bats are experiencing plus their consumption of insects contaminated by pesticides seriously endanger their future.
 Bats need and deserve protection.
 Anyone who encounters bats needs to know what to do, if anything.
-Fortunately, there are a number of excellent resources that provide generous assistance in dealing with a wide variety of situations concerning bats.
-The following organizations offer expert advice:
+The following organizations offer expert advice on specific situations involving bats, such as what to do if a bat is found indoors or outdoors or if it appears to be injured or sick:

 P.O.
 Box 162603